econoalchemist/econoalchemist.github.io/hellorhighwater.md

  </div>
     </p>

 Hell or High Water episodes are hosted on a federated instance of [PeerTube](https://peertube.stream/) called "Sub Station BTB".
-The links below will take you to [media.econoalchemist.com](https://media.econoalchemist.com/) where the videos are hosted.
+The links below will take you to [media.econoalchemist.com](https://media.econoalchemist.com/) where the recordings are hosted.

 ### [Episode 01 - Yo Mama](https://media.econoalchemist.com/w/mvu63HoD2UW2tsRm6Sia8N)
 In this episode, Nathan recounts his experience as a child taking care of his two younger siblings and their mother in the throes of her alcoholism.